Scouts Canada: History

 In March 2011, Scouts Canada introduced a significant redesign of the organization's uniform, moving to be made by Joe Fresh.
 The uniforms of the Beavers' changed only in color and fabric.
 The major changes in the uniform design are seen in the changes to the style of the button-up shirt and its color from khaki to grey, green, blue, or red, for Cubs, Scouts, Venturers, Rovers/Leaders respectively.
 As part of the re-design, the sash was eliminated as a uniform component, which resulted in smaller proficiency badges being made for Cub Scouts and Scouts to sew directly onto their uniforms.
 Fashion magazine Flare described the new uniforms as stylish and comfortable.
 The material for the red uniform shirt (not the activity golf shirt) changed in mid-2016 because of performance issues.

 From 2012 through 2017, Scouts Canada's National Youth Network launched an initiative to increase awareness of Scouting among members and the general public.
 The campaign was designed to encourage Canadians to do 'good turns' for each other.
 For several years, silicon bracelets were distributed across Canada with the message "Good Turn Week."
 In addition to the original initiative, a fund was established to sponsor selected community service projects.

 The Church of Jesus Christ of Latter-day Saints ended its association with Scouts Canada at the end of 2019, leading to a membership decline of over 5%.

 In 2021, Scouts Canada announced a mandatory COVID-19 vaccination requirement for all in-person meetings, effective 1 November.
 The vaccine requirement was removed by Scouts Canada effective September 1, 2022.

+In 2025, amid financial decline, Scouts Canada laid off over 30% of its staff nationwide.
+The organization eliminated the field services department which was responsible for in-person accountability in each council.
+A new strategic plan was then released outline how Scouts Canada was going to push growth for future survival.